mynah22/Homelab-Guides/firstIsoVM.md

 - ## DHCP
     now that we know traffic is being routed as desired, let's make sure the windows DHCP server is working
     1. Plug your PC into LAN3.
 After a short while it should obtain DHCP configuration from your windows server ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso115.jpg))
-    2. Plug your PC back into a network where you can connect to your ESXI managment webpage (LAN), browse to the ESXI server iP,  and open the windows server VM console
+    2. Plug your PC back into a network where you can connect to your ESXI managment webpage (LAN), browse to the ESXI server IP,  and open the windows server VM console
     3. Open DHCP Manager ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso116.jpg))
     4. you should see the lease of your PC under your server name> IPv4> the scope you created> address leases
         ![screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso117.jpg)